 Asthma is a chronic disease affecting the air passages in the lungs.
-Actual causes of asthma are not known.
-However, asthma experts believe that a combination of genetic and environmental factors can cause asthma or at least make a person sensitive to asthma triggers.
-Family history, childhood viral infections, and early allergen exposure may be factors.
+There’s no single cause of asthma.
+However, experts believe that a combination of genetic and environmental factors can cause the condition or at least make a person sensitive to asthma triggers.
+Other factors can include:

-However, no one really knows why some people are affected by asthma and others are not.
-Allergies often are associated with asthma.
-But not all people with allergies have asthma.
-While asthma causes are not known, doctors have identified main causes of asthma symptoms.
+Still, no one really knows why some people are affected by asthma and others aren’t.
+Allergies are often associated with asthma, but not all people with allergies have asthma.
+While asthma causes are not known, doctors have identified the main causes of asthma symptoms.

-If you have asthma, the lining of your airways are inflamed.
+If you have asthma, the lining of your airways is inflamed (swollen).
 This inflammation makes the air passages particularly sensitive to irritants and asthma triggers.
-The inflammation may narrow the air passages and makes it difficult for air to pass through the airways and making it hard to breathe in and out.
+Inflammation can also narrow the air passages and make it difficult for air to pass through the airways.
+As a result, you’ll find it hard to breathe in and out.

-To further complicate things, when the airways come into contact with certain asthma triggers, the muscles around the airways tighten.
+When the airways encounter certain asthma triggers, the muscles around the airways tighten.
 This causes the air passages to become even narrower and gives you a tight feeling in the chest, like a rope is being tightened around it.
 Mucus can get lodged in the narrowed airways, causing more breathing difficulties.

 Asthma triggers include: